Rights and Procedures for Medicare Beneficiaries in Various Care Settings

 - Bed-Hold Policies and Readmission

-The Medicare law does not provide for holding beds as does Medicaid.
-Under Medicaid, however, when a nursing facility transfers a resident to a hospital or allows a resident to go on therapeutic leave, the nursing facility must provide written information to the resident and a family member or legal representative that specifies the facility’s bed-hold policies.
+Unlike Medicaid, Medicare does not provide for holding beds.
+Under Medicaid, when a nursing facility transfers a resident to a hospital or allows a resident to go on therapeutic leave, the nursing facility must provide written information to the resident and a family member or legal representative that specifies the facility’s bed-hold policies.
 The policies must be consistent with the provisions of the state Medicaid plan regarding bed-hold (42 U.S.C. §1396r(c)(2)(D); (42 C.F.R. §483.12(b)).
 The Medicare law does not guarantee readmission rights for a Medicare beneficiary who is hospitalized.
 There is, however, a right of readmission under Medicaid law for Medicaid beneficiaries whose hospitalization or therapeutic leave exceeds the period paid by the state for bed-hold if the Medicaid beneficiary requires the facility’s services.
 The right of readmission is an immediate right to the first available bed in a semi-private room (42 U.S.C. §1396r(c)(2)(D)).

 If a SNF decides that Medicare will no longer cover an item, service, or procedure and the facility wishes to bill the beneficiary, it must give the beneficiary written notice of non-coverage, including information about the right to request an appeal of the facility’s non-coverage decision and the steps to take to exercise that right (42 U.S.C. §1395pp (waiver of liability provisions); 42 C.F.R. §411.100 et seq.; Sarrassat v.
 Sullivan, Medicare and Medicaid Guide (CCH), ¶38,504 (N.D.
 Cal.
 1989), HCFA Ruling 95-1 (Dec.
 22, 1995); HCFA SNF Manual, Chapter 3, §357A (establishing when the beneficiary is on notice of non-coverage); §352.1 (determining beneficiary liability)).